Help make a house a home this Christmas

 What can you give this Christmas?

-£26 could fund the crockery and cutlery in one Home Essentials pack.
-Just being able to eat off a plate with a knife and fork can help a person living with mental illness feel valued and build up their self-esteem.
+£10 could help fund mugs and cutlery in one Home Essentials pack.
+Just being able to have a cuppa out of a mug and eat with a knife and fork can help a person living with mental illness feel valued and comforted.

 Please note If we reach the fundraising target for our starter packs, the rest of the money raised will support other areas of Rethink Mental Illness’s vital work.
 This includes more life-changing services like the one Lee benefits from, expert advice and information, support groups across the country and groundbreaking campaigns that bring about positive change.